bentoml/BentoML/docs/source/deployment/aws_ecs.rst

 AWS ECS deployment with BentoML
 -------------------------------------------------

-This guide will walk through from deploying BentoService with ECS, validate result with sample data and removing service and clean up AWS resources.

-Use the IrisClassifier BentoService from the :doc:`Quick start guide<../quickstart>`:
+This guide uses the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`.
+The IrisClassifier has an endpoint, `/predict`, as its entry point for accessing the prediction service.
+The predict endpoint expects `pandas.DataFrame` as input.

+Build the IrisClassifier BentoService from the :doc:`quick start guide <../quickstart>`.

 .. code-block:: bash